Do you like to sell items online? If so, you’ve likely heard of eBay. Many people think the platform is the best place to sell stuff online.

 Best for: Poshmark is best for selling designer clothing brands.

 It’s possible to sell women’s, men’s, and children’s clothing on Vinted.
-You can list items for free by uploading smartphone pictures.
+You can sell items online for free by uploading smartphone pictures.

 There are no listing or selling fees when using Vinted.
 However, sellers can purchase add-on services to promote a listing.
 Buyers pay the shipping costs for each sale.

-After making a sale, Vinted deposits the cash into your Vinted Wallet.
+After making a sale, the platform deposits the cash into your Vinted Wallet.
 You can request a payout to a linked bank account or make a purchase using your wallet.

 If a buyer pays with PayPal, the payment goes directly to the seller’s PayPal account.